Visiting Berlin, UK's Starmer vows relations 'reset' with EU – DW – 08/28/2024

 The UK formally left the European Union in 2020, but it still remains a member of NATO, the G7 group of industrial democracies and the G20 group of the world's biggest economic powers.

-He has pledged to rebuild trust with European allies damaged by Brexit.
-His timing may be symbolic, as Starmer's conservative predecessor, Rishi Sunak, waited 18 months before visiting Berlin.
+Starmer has pledged to rebuild trust with European allies that was damaged by Brexit.
+His timing may be symbolic, as his Conservative predecessor, Rishi Sunak, waited 18 months before visiting Berlin.

-Starmer vowed to "reset" the UK's relations with the EU on Wednesday in the German capital, but he ruled out rejoining the bloc.
+However, despited vowing to "reset" the UK's relations with the EU, he ruled out rejoining the bloc.

 "That does not mean reversing Brexit or re-entering the single market or the customs union, but it does mean a closer relationship on a number of fronts," the prime minister said at a press conference after talks with Scholz.